json-ld/scrawl.js/README.md

 ```

-The WordPress, Google, and Twitter related switches also require some custom
+The Google and Twitter related switches also require some custom
 environment variables to be setup.
 For examples of those, see the
 [publish.sh.example](publish.sh.example).